-While small children are more likely to experience poisoning than adults, there are steps you can take to prevent poisoning for all ages.
-In this article, we will tackle the best poison prevention tips in first aid.
+Best Poison Prevention Tips for All Ages: While small children are more likely to experience poisoning than adults, there are steps you can take to prevent poisoning for all ages.
+This article will tackle the best poison prevention tips in first aid.

-Accidental poisoning is of the top leading causes of death in Australia, according to the Australian Institute of Health and Welfare.
-Of all cases, it is estimated that adults account for 35% while young children ages 3 and below make up the highest percentage.
+According to the Australian Institute of Health and Welfare, accidental poisoning is of the top leading causes of death in Australia.
+Of all cases, it is estimated that adults account for 35%, while young children ages three and below make up the highest percentage.

 Normal household items can pose a risk to both children and adults if poisoning prevention steps are not taken seriously.